Frequently Asked Questions

 Not exactly…

-SomatoEmotional Release (SER) is an important component of CST, but it happens organically during the CST session if your “Inner Wisdom/ Inner Physician” is ready to address it.
+SomatoEmotional Release (SER) is a very important component of CST, but it happens organically during the CST session if and when your “Inner Wisdom/ Inner Physician” is ready to address it.

 My best advice to “prepare” for a craniosacral session is to arrive with a totally open mind.
 Invite your curiosity and your self-compassion to come along for the ride, and let’s see what happens!